go-go-golems/zine-layout/ttmp/2025-09-24/01-analysis-and-architecture-on-how-to-add-proper-sql-storage-backend-to-the-zine-layout-project.md

 Files on disk:
 - Keep storing raw image files under data-root uploads or project images directories. assets.rel_path stores the relative file path for retrieval.
 The API for /uploads can remain, and we add a project asset upload that also writes a DB row.
+- When persisting to SQL, plan for dual-source truth during the migration: render/export endpoints currently derive layout settings from request payloads and Simple YAML.
+New tables must capture the same `spread.Settings` (JSON) the server consumes so the Simple pathway remains stateless.
+See `pkg/serve/server.go:701` for how settings/results are bundled today when producing YAML previews.

 ## Repository interfaces